 This program is voluntary and free to members.
 A team of pharmacists and doctors developed the program for us.
 This program can help make sure that our members get the most benefit from the drugs they take.
 Our program is called a Medication Therapy Management (MTM) program.

-Some members who take medications for different medical conditions and have high drug costs may be able to get services through an MTM program.
+Some members who take medications for different medical conditions and have high drug costs, or are in a DMP to help members use their opioids safely, may be able to get services through an MTM program.
 A pharmacist or other health professional will give you a comprehensive review of all your medications.
 You can talk about how best to take your medications, your costs, and any problems or questions you have about your prescription and over-the-counter medications.
 You'll get a written summary of this discussion.
 The summary has a medication action plan that recommends what you can do to make the best use of your medications, with space for you to take notes or write down any follow-up questions.
 You'll also get a personal medication list that will include all the medications you're taking and why you take them.
+In addition, members in the MTM program will receive information on the safe disposal of prescription medications that are controlled substances.